 Yellowstone National Park is probably the most iconic park in the country.
 With wildlife roaming everywhere and magnificent geysers, this is a park you’ll need to go to at least once in your life.
 Whether you have a week to spend in the area or only one day in Yellowstone, you can still see plenty.

 I did a Yellowstone road trip from Seattle several years ago and was pleased to see how much I could see by driving the Yellowstone loop.
-I planned all my stops in advance and started my day early to make the most of my trip to Yellowstone in one day before I went on to visit Grand Teton in one day.
+I planned all my stops in advance and started my day early to make the most of my trip to Yellowstone in one day before I went on to visit Grand Teton in one day (where they have some amazing Grand Teton hikes to explore).

 Based on my experience, I put together an itinerary of things to see in Yellowstone in a day.
 This guide will give you tips to keep in mind, places to see in Yellowstone, and a sample 1 day in Yellowstone itinerary.